fbeline/copeiro/README.md

 <img align="left" height="300" src="https://user-images.githubusercontent.com/5730881/116327729-cf9fea00-a79d-11eb-9be4-d4fa5ece38ae.jpg">

->  With Copeiro, you can do twice the work in half the time.
->
-> -- <cite>satisfied customer</cite>

-### Reasons:

-- Only $0
-- 90 Day Money Back Guarantee!

-### Dedicated support

-If you have any questions, please do not hesitate to contact us at telephone number __1-8000-ExUnit__

----

 ## Motivation

 Very often we need to iterate and transform results while writing tests and asserting lists.

-This data manipulation inside test statements becomes a repetitive task as the project grows.
-Making tests less readable and increasing the chances of mistakes.
+This data manipulation inside test statements becomes a repetitive task as the project grows, demanding extra efforts and sometimes producing bloated tests.

-The Copeiro main goal is to extend the ExUnit with an idiomatic DSL that seamless integrates to it.
+The Copeiro main goal is to extend the ExUnit with an idiomatic DSL that seamless integrates to it, providing a simple way to assert lists of any type.

 ```elixir
 assert_lists [{:c, 3}, {:a, 1}] in [{:c, 3}, {:b, 2}, {:a, 1}]